TDSoftware/substrate-ipfs-ui/README.md

 ## Getting Started

 In order to run this web client, you will first need to have a [substrate-ipfs](https://github.com/TDSoftware/substrate-ipfs) node up and running, exposing the web sockets port 9944.
 This will allow the web client to interact with the node via polkadot.js.
 Refer to the [installation instructions](https://github.com/TDSoftware/substrate-ipfs/blob/master/README.md) of the substrate-ipfs node for more information.
+If you want to use the full scope of this web client, you need to run the substrate-ipfs node as an archive node, by adding ** --state.pruning=archive ** to the command you use to start the node.
+This is necessary if you want to use the indexing section of the web client.

 To run the web client, the following steps have to be taken: